-Berlin, 2 September 2011 – A group of almost 120 young leaders from around the world will start the Master of Public Policy (MPP) at the Hertie School of Governance in September 2011.
+Berlin, 2 September 2011 – A group of almost 120 young leaders from around the world will start the Master of Public Policy (MPP) at the Hertie School in September 2011.
 With this incoming cohort the Hertie School, which was established in 2003, has concluded its growth phase earlier than planned.
 “The MPP is now one of the biggest Public Policy programmes in Europe and has established itself in a top niveau internationally as well,” said Hertie School Dean, Prof. Helmut K. Anheier, PhD.
 This two-year master programme is characterized by an international, interdisciplinary approach with a strong practice-orientation.
 MPP graduates pursue careers as leaders in the public, private and civil society sectors.
 Half of this year’s incoming MPP class hail from Germany, a third from North and South America and the others from across the globe.

 The Executive Master of Public Management for experienced professionals has 26 graduates in 2011 and an incoming class of 22 for the new academic year.
 The Hertie School’s Executive Seminars and Certificates have expanded substantially with over 100 participants per year.